dlschwartz/WritingHistory/PeerReview.markdown

 summarize and repackage the work of other scholars?

 **REMINDER:** Keep in mind that the goal of peer review is to help the author improve the quality of their academic writing.
-Constructive criticism that is most helpful!
+Constructive criticism is the most helpful!